Rain (Madonna song): Critical reception

+Saeed Saeed of The National and MacPherson-Amador both regarded "Rain" as underrated; Saeed praised its "ethereal beauty", while MacPherson-Amador described it as a "victory" that balances Madonna's boldness and tenderness.
+Matthew Barton of The Quietus deemed it one of the singer's most gorgeous ballads, while Vanity Fair España contributor Guillermo Alonso called it "the Madonna ballad" — a cold, mechanical yet perfectly realized piece.
+Critics including Eric Henderson of Slant Magazine, AllMusic's Jose F. Promis, and Classic Pops Rik Flynnn identified "Rain" as anticipating the softer "post-Sex" sound and image Madonna would adopt in the mid-1990s.
+Mayer Nissim from PinkNews compared its "shimmering, trippy Gaia vibe" to the sound Madonna would later explore on Ray of Light (1998), while Sebastián E. Alonso of Spanish website Jenesaispop described "Rain" as a precursor to songs from that album such as "Swim", as well as later works like "Wash All Over Me" (2015).

-Madonna's vocal delivery was praised.
-Randall found her performance "even more vocally inspiring" than her work with Stephen Sondheim on I'm Breathless (1990).
-Despite regarding the song as "highly commercial", Tom Ford of the Toledo Blade singled out Madonna's "vocal versatility".
-Slant Magazines Sal Cinquemani commended her "rarely acknowledged harmonies", which Stephen Thomas Erlewine of The A.V.
-Club described as "comforting and consoling".
-Jude Rogers of The Guardian emphasized the sense of longing in her vocals, noting how they shift from hope to welcome and finally release.
-Troy J. Augusto from Cash Box noted that at times Madonna "almost sounds like Karen Carpenter, all tender and shy", a comparison echoed by author Matthew Rettenmund, who described "Rain" as a ballad that could make the late Carpenter "green with envy".
+Madonna's vocal performance was a frequent topic of discussion among critics.
+Randall found it "even more vocally inspiring" than her work with Stephen Sondheim on I'm Breathless (1990).
+Although he considered the song highly commercial, Tom Ford of the Toledo Blade highlighted Madonna's vocal versatility.
+Sal Cinquemani of Slant Magazine praised her harmonies, which Stephen Thomas Erlewine later described as "comforting and consoling".
+Jude Rogers of The Guardian emphasized the sense of longing in Madonna's delivery, noting how it shifts from hope to welcome and finally release.
+Troy J. Augusto of Cash Box compared Madonna's vocals to those of Karen Carpenter, observing that she "almost sounds like [Karen Carpenter], all tender and shy", a comparison later echoed by author Matthew Rettenmund, who wrote that "Rain" was a ballad that could make the late Carpenter "greener with envy".

-Not all assessments were favorable.
-Matthew Jacobs of HuffPost felt "Rain" was not "terribly distinctive" among Madonna's ballads while Rooksby regarded its lyrical theme as overused and Caroline Sullivan, in Madonna: Her Story, described it as impersonal.
-Others considered its production heavy-handed: Tom Moon of the Knight Ridder called it a "full-fledged arena-rock anthem" that ultimately "sounded calculated", while Gettelman dismissed the rain effects as "so literal they're hokey".
+There were critics who offered mixed to negative commentary.
+Matthew Jacobs of HuffPost felt that "Rain" was not particularly distinctive among Madonna's ballads, while Rooksby considered its lyrical theme overused and Caroline Sullivan described it as impersonal.
+Deborah Wilker of the Sun-Sentinel deemed it one of the "mere also-rans" despite calling it a highlight of Erotica.
 Chris Willman of the Los Angeles Times criticized its "terribly banal" rhymes.
-Even some positive appraisals were tempered, with Deborah Wilker of the Sun-Sentinel branding it a "mere also-ran" despite calling it a highlight of Erotica.
-Alfred Soto (Stylus Magazine) and Chuck Campbell (The Mississippi Press) dismissed it as derivative and out of place on the album.
+Alfred Soto (Stylus Magazine) and Chuck Campbell (The Mississippi Press) regarded the song as derivative and out of place on the album.